 “When a 9-1-1 call comes into Santa Clara dispatch they are screening, asking if the caller has symptoms,” he continued.
 “If it’s a high risk patient, we’ll take additional precautions.
 When responders arrive they’ll don protective gear and only one person will interact with the caller.
 In certain cases that isn’t possible, we still try to limit exposure.”

 SCFD has already had four calls from people who later tested positive for COVID-19, Miller reported.

-Sunnyvale’s integrated Department of Public Safety (DPS) provides extensive flexibility in deploying resources in response to the pandemic, said Sunnyvale DPS Public Information Officer Craig Sanderson.
+Sunnyvale’s integrated Department of Public Safety (DPS) provides extensive flexibility in deploying resources in response to the pandemic, said Sunnyvale DPS Public Information Officer Craig Anderson.

 “All of our police officers, firefighters and EMTs are cross-trained,” he said.
 “Police officers already have a higher level of awareness about wearing protective gear because they go on more medical calls.”

 “We are fully open as far as emergency response is concerned,” Anderson said.
 “Administrative staff that isn’t part of emergency services has been sent home.
 Anyone who can work from home, we’ve directed to do so.”

 “Our front desk is open,” he continued.
 “But we have a contact phone outside to the front desk.
 We’re encouraging people to stay home and call unless it’s an emergency.”

 Both cities’ public safety departments have been leveraging social media as well as Sunnyvale’s website to stay connected with the community.

 Santa Clara’s Lagargren urges people to rely on sound information sources during this emergency.